SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 At this point I'm not that happy with the code structure yet for various reasons.
 I will improve that in the next iteration by turning the range-calculator into a class.
 This has the benefits of encapsulation and scope management; grouping related variables and functions together improves organization and readablity, and on top of that reduces the polution of the global scope.
 I swear I'm writing everything myself and not use ChatGPT for it :').

-## Step six; the range-calculator - class-based
+## Step six; the range-calculator - class-based (~0.5 hours)

-While turning the range-calculator into a class I also tried going for pure functions.
-This usually makes it easier for me to see the flow of my code and gives me some handholds on how to structure the code.
+While turning the range-calculator into a class I also decided to go for pure functions.
+This usually makes it easier for me to see the flow of the code and gives me some handholds on how to structure the code.
 I did not go for a 100% implementation time-wise, I might look into it more later.

 I also improved some of the checks to make the code more defensive, altho it's quite difficult to know how far to go with this in a hypothetical project.

 At this point I'm relatively happy with how the code is structured and how it performs.
 I tried to set it up quite dynamically; in such a way that it's easy to add/change inputs, car types and datasets.
 Of course the code is still very much coupled to a specific HTML implementation.
 I did consider building the `.ranges` and `.controls` with javascript.
 That would have the benefit of not needing to update the html manually as the constructor parameters change, but thought that went a bit far for this assignment.

+## Step seven; implement XD design.

+Next up I wanted to implement the XD design.
+First the desktop version and then touch up for other screensizes with media queries.

+I quickly felt the need for more structured and readable css, so I opted for implementing SCSS.
+During this I noticed that the filesystem was becoming a bit of a mess so decided to do a small cleanup.
+The assets folder for project assets, workfiles folder for everything related to source materials and process stuff.
+I did decide to keep `PROCESS.MD` in the root to make the chance anyone misses it as small as possible.

+The filesystem cleanup and some npm fiddling later I had a nice clean folder structure and scss up and running.

 ## Final notes